bitranox/wrapt_timeout_decorator/README.rst

 http://www.saltycrane.com/blog/2010/04/using-python-timeout-decorator-uploading-s3/

+and special thanks to Robert C. Martin, especially for his books on "clean code" and "clean architecture"

 Contribute
 ----------

 I would love for you to fork and send me pull request for this project.
 Please contribute.

 TODO:
 -----